Comparing the Costs of Domestic, International and Foster Care Adoption

 The least expensive method of growing your family through adoption is always going to be through your state’s foster care system.

-Of course, foster care adoption isn’t for everyone and presents it’s share of challenges to adoptive families.
+Of course, foster care adoption isn’t for everyone and presents its share of challenges to adoptive families.
+If you’re fostering to adopt, there’s no way to know for sure whether or not the child will be reunited with their biological family or become eligible for adoption.
 However, every year thousands of families reach out to these special children in need of permanent homes.
 Adoptive Families Magazine found the following about foster care adoption:

 Average Costs of Foster Care Adoption